Autodesk/aomi/docs/quickstart.md

 ---
 # Prelude

 There is a underlying assumption here that you have access to a working Vault server.
-If not, you can easily use Vault in [dev mode](https://www.vaultproject.io/docs/concepts/dev-server.html).

-### Vault dev mode quickstart.
-Start vault server in dev mode listening to all interfaces. ####
+If this is not currently the case, Vault has a great out of the box [developer mode](https://www.vaultproject.io/docs/concepts/dev-server.html).

 ```
-vault server -dev -dev-listen-address="0.0.0.0:8200"
+$ vault server -dev -dev-listen-address="0.0.0.0:8200"
 ...
 Unseal Key (hex)   : 38058131e3e451fe0073f27ef2992e803fa2777f0075afffe3d21d90db75635c
 Unseal Key (base64): OAWBMePkUf4Ac/J+8pkugD+id38Ada//49IdkNt1Y1w=
 Root Token: fab4819e-9929-794d-1c5e-d3e036a25246
 ...
 ```
+You can then either write the token to the `~/.vault-token` file, or set it as the `VAULT_TOKEN` environment variable.
+If you have multiple Vault environments then you may find the [hcvswitch](https://github.com/otakup0pe/hcvswitch) tool to be helpful.

 # First Steps

 You can pull aomi from [Docker Hub](https://hub.docker.com/r/autodesk/aomi/) and run it either on a workstation or within a continuous delivery pipeline.
 You can pass authentication information in through a variety of hints, but the easiest is to just use your already established Vault credentials.

-To start, we will authenticate to Vault and run the container once.
+To start, we will authenticate against Vault and run the container once.

 ```
 $ vault auth -method=userpass username=foo